Vet Visits for Puppies: 6 Things New Pet Owners Should Know

 Last Updated: May 29, 2020

 If you're the parent of a new puppy or thinking about getting one, it's normal to have questions about what kind of veterinarian visits your new pet will need.
 With vaccinations, dog checkups, and questions like “Is that normal?” it's beneficial to develop a good relationship with a veterinarian right away.

-These early vet visits for puppies are one of the keys to your pet enjoying a long and happy life.
+These early vet visits for puppies are one of the keys to your pet enjoy a long and happy life.
 To help answer your questions, here are 6 things new pet owners should know about exams and checkups.

 1. How Many Vet Visits Does a Puppy Need?